Complications from the Misuse of Laxatives and Diuretics

 - Sudden death

-One of the main causes of hyponatremia is hypovolemia, which can result for the overall increased water loss stemming from diuretics and laxatives.
+One of the main causes of hyponatremia is hypovolemia, which can result from the overall increased water loss stemming from diuretics and laxatives.
+Excess water consumption is also sometimes used to induce vomiting and can precipitate dangerous drops in serum sodium.
 Hyponatremia can cause:

 - Nausea or vomiting